Most popular ADO.NET Interview Questions and Answers to Help in Prepare for Upcoming Interviews:

 The solution to this problem is attained by implementing a ‘Database locking’ during the time of transaction execution.

-Answer: Transaction can be defined as a series of operation.
+Answer: Transaction can be defined as a series of operations.
 If the transaction is successful, all the data modifications performed in the database will be committed and saved.

 Properties of Transaction

-If a system failure occurrs, the amount will rollback to the Account ’AB’ itself.
+If a system failure occurs, the amount will be rollbacked to the Account ’AB’ itself.
 This property is termed as ‘Atomicity’.
 This property states that either all the changes to the data are performed or none of them are performed.

 This means that the transactions should be completed successfully or transactions should not begin at all.